When is the Star Wars Cassian Andor series coming to Disney+?

 LucasFilm are at the moment remaining tight-lipped about what to anticipate from the brand new prequel, solely describing it as “a new spy series inspired by Rogue One.”

-With that in thoughts, we are able to most likely anticipate numerous high-stakes missions for Cassian and Ok-2SO as they battle the great battle towards the Empire, presumably even exploring how the pair met (and Tudyk’s droid was reprogrammed) within the first place.
+With that in thoughts, we will in all probability count on numerous high-stakes missions for Cassian and Okay-2SO as they struggle the great struggle towards the Empire, probably even exploring how the pair met (and Tudyk’s droid was reprogrammed) within the first place.

 Luna, for his half, promised “10 hours or more to explore these characters and these relationships,” and joked that his background in telenovelas would result in some moments of excessive emotion between the 2 characters.

-“Yes, we will have a telenovela moment,” he informed the group (and Tudyk) at D23.
+“Yes, we will have a telenovela moment,” he instructed the gang (and Tudyk) at D23.
 “You can cry when I tell you, ‘Te extraño K-2.’”

 - When is Star Wars: The Rise of Skywalker launched in cinemas?
-Who’s within the solid and is there a trailer?
+Who’s within the forged and is there a trailer?

-What’s the title of the Rogue One prequel collection on Disney ?
+What’s the title of the Rogue One prequel sequence on Disney ?

 Whereas no title has been introduced, Luna did trace title had been chosen.

 “Do we have a title?
-Can we say the title?” he requested onstage at D23, earlier than being shut down by LucasFilm President Kathleen Kennedy, who informed him “not yet.”
+Can we say the title?” he requested onstage at D23, earlier than being shut down by LucasFilm President Kathleen Kennedy, who instructed him “not yet.”

-In different phrases, we most likely don’t have too lengthy to attend till we discover out the title, and till then, we’ll simply use Alan Tudyk’s suggestion –K2Fast, K2Furious: A Cassian Andor story.
+In different phrases, we in all probability don’t have too lengthy to attend till we discover out the title, and till then, we’ll simply use Alan Tudyk’s suggestion –K2Fast, K2Furious: A Cassian Andor story.

 Catchy, proper?